leonardoacr/finances-cost-tracker-script/README.md

 - `src/data/csv/`: Directory for storing CSV files exported from Bank.
 - `dist/data/results/`: Directory for storing results exported from the script.
 - `src/`: Contains the main script for processing Bank transactions.
-You should change `bankVariablesNames`
+You should change `bankVariablesNames`, in this script it was defined based on `Nubank` CSV configuration.
 - `README.md`: Instructions and information about the Bank Cost Tracker.
 - `.bat`: Batch file for running the script.